Knightscope (KSCP)

 nullAI Analysis | Feedback

-Apoorv S. Dwivedi was appointed Executive Vice President and Chief Financial Officer of Knightscope, effective January 2024.
-He brings extensive finance and corporate strategy experience to this role.
-Most recently, Mr. Dwivedi served as the Chief Financial Officer of Nxu, Inc., where he helped take the company public on NASDAQ in 2022 and managed its capital markets, investor relations, finance operations, and corporate growth strategies.
-Prior to Nxu, he was the Director of Finance for Cox Automotive from 2019 to 2022, overseeing the Manheim Logistics business.
-From 2018 to 2019, he was the Director of Presales at the SaaS company Workiva, and from 2010 to 2017, he held various corporate finance roles at General Electric Company across both GE Capital and GE Industrial businesses.
+Apoorv S Dwivedi serves as Knightscope's EVP and Chief Financial Officer.
+He joined the company in 2022 and played a role in its public listing on Nasdaq the same year, leading strategy for capital markets, investor relations, finance operations, and corporate growth.
+Prior to Knightscope, Mr. Dwivedi was Chief Financial Officer of Nxu, Inc. From 2019 to 2022, he was Director of Finance for Cox Automotive, managing the Manheim Logistics business.
+He served as Director of Presales at the SaaS company Workiva from 2018 to 2019, and from 2010 to 2017, he held various corporate finance roles at the General Electric Company.
 Mr. Dwivedi began his career at ABN-AMRO, N.A., and was instrumental in building one of the first data analytics teams at Sears Holdings Company.
+He holds a Bachelor's in Finance from Loyola University – Chicago and an MBA from Yale School of Management.

-Mercedes Soria is Knightscope's Chief Intelligence Officer and has been with the company since April 2013.
-She is a technology professional with over 15 years of experience in systems development, life cycle management, project leadership, software architecture, and web applications development.
-Ms. Soria previously led IT strategy development at Carbon Motors Corporation from 2011 to 2013.
-From 2002 to 2010, she served as Channel Manager and Software Development Manager for internal operations at Deloitte & Touche LLP.
+Mercedes Soria is Knightscope's Chief Intelligence Officer and has been with the company since April 2013, making her a co-founder.
+She brings over 15 years of experience in systems development, life cycle management, project leadership, software architecture, and web applications development.
+Ms. Soria led IT strategy development at Carbon Motors Corporation from 2011 until 2013 and previously served as Channel Manager and Software Development Manager for internal operations at Deloitte & Touche LLP.

 AI Analysis | Feedback